Skip to content

 What I run on results morning

 What didn’t: No prompt here predicts the share-price reaction.
-None replaces reading the document.
+None of them replaces reading the document.
 Tone-classification on financial language is unreliable, and naturally restrained CEOs will look hedged on Prompt 2 even when they shouldn’t.

 Ben Dixon